richapandey118/Mentor-Match/README.md

 ---

 <p align="center">
-  Made with ❤️ by the MentorMatch Team
+  Made with ❤️ by the MentorConnect Team
 </p>

 ---